Last Updated on February 22, 2023 by Jeremy

 Another great option is the Pittsburgh subway known as the T, located just a few blocks down on the opposing side of PNC Park.
 This subway heads throughout downtown and the South Hills, and is free within downtown and the North Side where the property is located.
 Although in our experience it is just as easy to walk anywhere you'd like downtown, the T is a great option during bad weather (in fact, I rode the T for the first time while staying at the hotel purely because of the weather).

-Thanks to this hotel's great location you have numerous options to explore and can leave your car in the parking lot for a lot of your stay (the lot fee is $23/night with in and out privileges if you do want to go explore further).
+Thanks to this hotel's great location you have numerous options to explore and can leave your car in the parking lot for a lot of your stay (the lot fee charges a nightly rate with in and out privileges).

 We did not have the opportunity to verify this ourselves, but it would be a concern to us based on our experience with rooms near the highways in the city.